Palantir.net's Guide to Digital Governance: An Introduction and Starting at the 10,000ft View

 Starting at the 10,000ft View

-When I first begin to think about digital governance for any organization, I like to back up as far as I can to see everything I should include in my planning, or what people sometimes call the 10,000ft view.
+When we first begin to think about digital governance for any organization, we like to back up as far as we can to see everything we should include in our planning, or what people sometimes call the 10,000ft view.

 Here is a list of some common platforms encompassed in a digital communications strategy: